corda/corda-docs/content/en/docs/cenm/1.3/enm-with-ssl.md

 ### Client Side Enablement

 Those CENM services which need to talk to other services as a client are configured similarly to the above, on a per-service basis.
-For example, the Network Map is configured to talk to the Identity Manager thusly:
+For example, the Network Map is configured to talk to the Identity Manager Service:

 ```docker
 networkMap = {